uniicorniumx/PicoCTF-WriteUps/MEDIUM-PICOCTF.md

 Detect only malicious samples → no false positives
 A single-string rule fails because some variants do not contain the same strings.

-5. Identify what can be exploited
+5. Identify what can be exploited:
 Look for stable indicators present across all variants.
 From analysis:
 Packed version stable indicator: